jgriffith3433/ForgeFXRobotProject/README.md

 The camera can be moved with A, S, D, F / Up, Down, Left, Right or with the GUI.
 You can move the entire robot by clicking and dragging the torso with the mouse.
 Users can also manipulate the robot and detach/reattach the arms with the mouse.

-Load "Game" and press play to enjoy the Robot Abuse Mini-Project
+Load RobotAbuseGame/Game.scene and press play to enjoy the Robot Abuse Mini-Project